the fold is a cross-genre, cross-discipline pair of writing workshops exploring how space and form can reshape your writing.

 “The imagination is the power of the mind over the possibilities of things.”
 Wallace Stevens

-For all monthly workshops and an hour long one-to-one tutorial, there are three self-selecting bands: £250 full, £200 part-waged or £100 concessions
+For both full day workshops and a one-to-one tutorial, there are three self-selecting bands:

 That is the true magnificence – if you can live in a culture that is so destructive as ours is, one that keeps you down and discouraged and broken-hearted and if you can still sing your song, dance your dance, cook your food and speak your mind, then you’ve won — Alice Walker